-June 30, 2002 ecember 31, 2001
+June 30, 2002 December 31, 2001

-\$ 942 \$ 960
+Finished goods \$ 942 \$ 960

-91 97
+Work in process 91 97

-212 307
+Raw materials and supplies 212 307

-\$1,245 \$ 1,364
+Total Inventories \$1,245 \$ 1,364

-\$ 942 91 212 \$ 942 \$ 91 212

 5. Restructurings and Turnaround Program:

 Since early 2000, we have engaged in a series of plans related to downsizing our employee base, exiting certain businesses, outsourcing some internal functions and engaging in other actions designed to reduce our cost structure.
 We accomplished these objectives through the undertaking of three restructuring initiatives, two of which are now substantially completed.
 Our remaining initiative, the Turnaround Program, began in October 2000 and was aimed at the execution of a plan to implement global initiatives to reduce costs, improve operations, transition customer equipment financing to third party vendors and sell certain assets.